$75 Million Formally Earmarked for Housing Projects, Programs

 OPIOID SETTLEMENT FUNDS

-To date, the City of Tulsa has recieved settlement funds from two separate settlements.
+To date, the City of Tulsa has received settlement funds from two separate settlements.
 Funds may provide access to housing for individuals with Opioid Use Disorder and any co-occurring Substance Abuse Disorder or Mental Health conditions.
-Additional funds are anticipated to be recieved over the next 15 years.
+Additional funds are anticipated to be received over the next 15 years.

 Opioid Settlement Funds